 For the most part, it’s unchanged, and as I remember it, like a time capsule full of it’s treasures—and those trees!
 Those lovely trees have grown ever so tall.
 Perhaps, they’ve always shot up so high into the heavens.
 I wonder what you can see from up that high, now!

-This particular time frame of my childhood was a little piece of heaven here on Earth, or perhaps even the garden of Eden before sin entered the picture.
+This particular time frame of my childhood was a little piece of heaven here on Earth, or perhaps it was more like the garden of Eden.
 Though rustic and muddy, these are picture perfect memories to me—a time before the world came crashing in, and life’s cascading events made their defining marks on me.
 Back before we entered the education system, life’s lessons consisted of discovering the fascinating world around us.
 We lived out fairy tales, and enjoyed the love and togetherness of family.
 Those farm day lessons seemed much gentler.
-We ran carefree over the rugged clay ground with a pop can in one hand, singing Coca-Cola (or was it Pepsi?) jingles, which just goes to show you how much influence something as simple as a television advertisement can have.
+We ran carefree over the rugged clay ground with a pop can in one hand, singing Coca-Cola (or was it Pepsi?) jingles, which just goes to show you the influence that something as simple as a television advertisement can have.
 However, days back then were a very literal Coca-Cola ad campaign played out in reality.
-I imagine one day when I meet my Maker face to face, it will be exceedingly more joyous than even these wonderful memories.
+I imagine one day when I meet my Maker face-to-face, it will be exceedingly more joyous than even these wonderful memories.

 Many years back–before I ever met Andrew–my parents and I stopped by the farm to see who was occupying our former abode.
-Mary-Ann and her family had taken up those reins, and she gave us a tour of the grand, modern, metal barn that they had built to board more horses.
+Maryann and her family had taken up those reins and she gave us a tour of the grand, modern, metal barn that they had built to board more horses.
 Though she lives there no more, a horse leasing and boarding club occupies that land now, and it’s caretakers live in the house.
-“Lords and Ladies” roam it’s grounds with their majestic mounts.
+“Lords and Ladies” roam it’s grounds with their majestic beauties.
 Interestingly enough, they’ve partnered with a company that offers a course in mounted combat!

 “Then I saw heaven opened, and there before me was a white horse.
 The rider on the horse is called Faithful and True, and He is right when He judges and makes war.
 His eyes are like burning fire, and on His head are many crowns.
 He has a name written on Him, which no one but Himself knows.
 He is dressed in a robe dipped in blood, and His name is the Word of God.
 The armies of heaven, dressed in fine linen, white and clean, were following Him on white horses.
 Out of the rider’s mouth comes a sharp sword that He will use to defeat the nations, and He will rule them with a rod of iron.
 He will crush out the wine in the winepress of the terrible anger of God the Almighty.
 On His robe and on His upper leg was written this name: KING OF KING, AND LORD OF LORDS. –Revelation 19:11-16